Southcentral Kansas

 Counties served: Pratt County

 Upon the completion of bond construction projects, USD 382 will have the following four main education buildings: Southwest Elementary, a PreK-3 building; Pratt Intermediate Center with grades 4 & 5 and housed at the Pratt Academic Center; Liberty Middle School, a 6-8 building; and Pratt High School, a 9-12 building.
 The Pratt Academic Center is a fully renovated classic building with the Pratt Intermediate Center, the district`s central office, a childcare center (a benefit for staff), and the historic Frogdome.
 Current enrollment is approximately 1150 FTE students in grades K-12.
 The district employs 7 administrators and approximately 79 teachers.
 USD 382 consistently performs well in academic and non-academic areas as attested by many League, District and State level accomplishments.
-The district was fully accredited in the previous cycle and is currently in Year 1 of KESA.
+The district was fully accredited in the previous cycle and continues as a fully accredited school per the KESA system.
 We are a trauma-informed district and support training to better our practice.
 We are a Greenback family.

 Pratt USD #382 offers the following for our employees: competitive salaries, 95% payment of a single BC/BS health plan or 59% for a family health plan, professional development points for movement on the salary schedule, supplemental salary payment is based on an employee`s salary level, not the base, personal and professional leave with a sick leave bank options, and a mentoring program for teachers new to the profession.